What are the Liberal Arts?

 Natural/Physical Sciences and Mathematics

-Because STEM subjects are, in fact, part of the liberal arts, these areas may be overlooked.
-This area includes subjects like astronomy, physics, chemistry, biology, computer science, and archeology.
+STEM subjects are, in fact, part of the liberal arts.
+These include subjects like astronomy, physics, chemistry, biology, computer science, and archeology.
 Many subjects here support further education toward professional programs like medical school or graduate school.

 Social Sciences